Luxury t-shirt jersey guide

 Since luxury t-shirts are costing the same as hoodies, let's assume again that a really good quality t-shirt costs less than €45 to be manufactured - but you still need to either:

-- b.
-Work with the same factories that manufacture for the cool brands (and pay them whatever they ask for to work with your newbie ass + accept that your order WILL NOT be their priority and will be delayed a few days during the sampling stage, then a couple of weeks during mass production).
+b.
+Work with the same factories that manufacture for the cool brands (and accept that your order WILL NOT be their priority and will be delayed a few days during the sampling stage, then a couple of weeks during mass production).

 The "but I don't wanna learn shit, and I want everything ASAP" t-shirt